fluxninja/aperture/docs/content/architecture/architecture.md

 The agents monitor service and infrastructure health signals using an in-built telemetry system.
 In addition, a programmable, high-fidelity flow classifier is used to label requests based on attributes such as customer tier or request type.
-These metrics are then analyzed by the Aperture controller.
+These metrics are then analyzed by the Aperture Controller.

-Aperture agents schedule workloads based on their priorities, helping prioritize critical features over less important workloads during overload scenarios.
+Aperture Agents schedule workloads based on their priorities, helping prioritize critical features over less important workloads during overload scenarios.
 For example, a video streaming service might prioritize a request to play a movie by a customer over a recommended movies API.
 A SaaS product might prioritize features used by paid users over those being used by free users.

-Aperture agents can be installed on a variety of infrastructure such as Kubernetes, VMs, or bare-metal.
+Aperture Agents can be installed on a variety of infrastructure such as Kubernetes, VMs, or bare-metal.
 In addition to flow control capabilities, agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.